Search the Community

 -

 "digging" around in some micro matrix from the Wellington fm out of Jackson Co, Oklahoma (Permian age) & found this.
 Not sure if it's a shell, seed or alien life form.
 The shell or life form is what I'm hoping (they'll be keepers).. the seed.. probably not so much.
 Found all sorts of Xenacanthus shark teeth bits along with a few tiny whole ones.
 But this thing is different.
 It was sticking out of a bit of matrix that I had to break apart, so I'm hoping it's old & not just some fluke.
 Only 3 mm in size (ruler marks are in mm), it seems pretty ornamental.
-Anyhoo, without further delay, t
+Anyhoo, without further delay, the pics.

 - 7 replies